TreeBASE/treebase/treebase-core/db/schema/README.md

 Schema snapshots must not include any ownership or permissions commands, since these are installation-specific.
 This command,

     pg_dump -h your.host.url -U your_username --format=p --no-owner --no-privileges --schema-only  yourdb >  nnnn_your_label.sql

 creates a reasonably lean dump of the schema.
 However, if the DB contained any objects not created by prior snapshots and patches, they should be removed by hand.

 Data snapshot is trickier.
 The best bet right now is probably by hand-modifying the previous data snapshot.

-After creating a new snapshot, update init_db_uptodate.pg: change the names of the snapshot scripts and remove all \i commands for the patch scripts.
+After creating a new snapshot, update `init_db_uptodate.pg`: change the names of the snapshot scripts and remove all \i commands for the patch scripts.

 Creating a fresh DB
 ------------------

-Use the init_db_uptodate.pg script, which should create the DB from the most recent snapshot and apply all the subsequent patches:
+Use the `init_db_uptodate.pg` script, which should create the DB from the most recent snapshot and apply all the subsequent patches:

 Use the most recent snapshot:

     psql -d yourdb -U yourusername -f init_db_uptodate.pg

 OR

-psql -d yourdb -U yourusername yourdb=> begin transaction;
+    psql -d yourdb -U yourusername
+    yourdb=> begin transaction;
     yourdb=> \i init_db_uptodate.pg
     yourdb=> commit;

 Recommended development - production - staging workflow
 =======================================================

 Local instances:  It is recommended that each developer has his own DB instance to use for writing and initially testing new versions of the application and schema patches.
-This ensures at least some basic compatibility between SQL and Java within a given SVN commit.
+This ensures at least some basic compatibility between SQL and Java within a given commit.
 These instances may contain only minimal data, as useful for the developer.

-Development instance:  The dev DB instance is frequently re-built to track the most recent SVN version of the application and DB patches.
+Development instance:  The dev DB instance is frequently re-built to track the most recent commit of the application and DB patches.
 It is used to verify correctness of new versions and to communicate with non-programmer project participants.
 This instance should contain sizable and representative amount of data, but not necessarily as much or as good quality as the production instance.